CALCULATE YOUR SIP RETURNS

 Know all about ‘Available Limit’ before you trade

-While trading, knowing where your funds are being used and the amount you have available for trading is of utmost importance.
-The total of funds that are available to trade on a particular day and the margin against eligible holdings (if the user has pledged the shares) is known as the Available Limit.
-On Angel One, under the Available Limit section, you can also see the used margin.
-This used margin means your funds are utilized for your intraday trades, carry forward positions or you have open orders that are not yet executed.
+Having knowledge about the use of funds available for trading is of utmost importance while trading.
+The total funds that are available to trade on a particular day, and the margin against eligible holdings (if the user has pledged the shares) is known as the available limit.
+On some apps, under the available limit section, you can also see the used margin.
+This used margin means your funds are utilised for intraday trades, carry-forward positions or open orders that have not yet executed.

-With Angel One, you can see 2 sections under the ‘Funds’ section:
+You can see two sections under the ‘Funds’ section:

 1. Funds - This section contains all the details about the funds like the margin available to trade and the used margin

-Take a look at the funds segment on the Angel One app and let’s understand what it consists of:
+Take a look at the funds segment on most apps:

 Total Margin